 - ½ teaspoon red chili powder

-- ½ cup of water for grinding or add as required
+- ½ cup water for grinding or add as required

 preparing masala paste

-- Add the dessicated coconut and brown it.
+- Add the desiccated coconut and brown it.

-- Later add ground nuts and sesame seeds to this mixture and roast for 1-2 minutes.
+- Later, add peanuts and sesame seeds to this mixture and roast for 1 to 2 minutes.

-- Make a smooth paste of the above with garlic, ginger, all the spice powders adding little water.
+- Make a smooth paste of the above mixture with garlic cloves, ginger and all the spice powders with little water.

 - Remove the chili crowns or you can also keep them intact.

 - Rinse and wipe dry the green chilies.